 …You’ll Need to Build a Strong Support System

-Gathering a reliable support system of people you trust is one of the most essential steps in the addiction recovery process.
+Gathering a reliable support system of people you trust is one of the essential steps in the addiction recovery process.
 With help from your sponsor, peers, friends, and family, you’ll be able to build a safer environment and a stable routine for yourself.
 All in all, having a support system will make your recovery a lot easier— not only during the first few days but also for the rest of your life.

 …You’ll Need to Create and Follow a Daily Schedule